wingsxdu/wingsxdu/README.md

 I've learned a lot from Open Source Software, hopefully I can contribute to them.

-Oh, I also like music, film and artistic performance, these things make my life better !
+I also like music, film and artistic performance, these things make my life better!

+And I'm looking for job now.